beda-software/aidbox-develop-starter-guide/docs/tutorial.md

 -   Loading
 -   NotAsked

-RemoteDataResult is a subset of RemoteData and it could have two statuses:
+`RemoteDataResult` is a subset of `RemoteData` and it could have two statuses:

 -   Success
 -   Failure

-When we make a request to a server with any of library's methods, we'll probably get RemoteData as a result.
+When we make a request to a server with any of `aidbox-react` methods, we'll probably get `RemoteData` as a result.
 Then we can easily check what've got.

 ## Approach to stylization